Knotx/knotx-fragments/action/library/README.md

 }
 ```

 The action does the HTTP `GET` request to `http://localhost:8080/products`.
-By default, a Vert.x Web Client request ends with an error only if something wrong
+By default, Vert.x Web Client's request ends with an error only if something wrong
 happens at the network level.
 The response options (success conditions) indicate that we expect:
 - `2xx` response status code
 - `content-type` response header is `application.json`